Kchhun0927/BUS314-Finance/docs/templates/excel/template-spec.md

 ## 3. Assumptions & Constraints

-State all conventions used.
-Clarity here ensures reproducibility.

-Example list:
-- All figures reported in millions unless otherwise noted.
-- Tax rate assumed at statutory 21% (or effective rate from financial statements).
-- Cost of capital estimated at [X]% based on [method/assumption].
-- Interest rates quoted on a simple annual basis.
-- Depreciation figure taken from [Income Statement / Cash Flow Statement].
-- Start-of-year values use prior fiscal year's Balance Sheet.
-- No off-balance-sheet items or contingent liabilities included.
+All financial figures are reported in millions of USD Tax rate is derived from financial statements (~14.7%) Average values are calculated using simple averages of start and end values No off-balance-sheet liabilities are included Market-based inputs (share price, shares outstanding) are not included Interest expense is treated as a single-period value Depreciation is included for cash coverage calculations Start-of-year values correspond to FY2022 balance sheet data

 ---